Rice University Distinction in

 Department Requirements (A department may define one set of requirements or offer multiple options.
 Please number options.)

-Option 1: By March 8, 2020, members of the department’s thesis-based honors program must declare by letter their intention of having their completed theses considered as a part of the material required for the awarding of the honor “Distinction in Research and Creative Works.”
+Option 1: By March 8th of the student's graduating year, members of the department’s thesis-based honors program must declare by letter their intention of having their completed theses considered as a part of the material required for the awarding of the honor “Distinction in Research and Creative Works.”
 In order for a thesis to be officially considered, upon completion of the project the student’s advisor, the director of undergraduate studies, or some other faculty member must nominate the project by letter addressed to the department’s Undergraduate Committee.
 Nominated projects should exceed the already high expectations for history honors theses in depth of primary source research, sophistication of research design, analyses of historiography, cogency of argumentation, and quality of prose.
 The department’s undergraduate committee will vote concerning “Distinction in Research and Creative Works” at the same time that it determines general history honors.

 The decision concerning “Distinction in Research and Creative Works” under Option 2 will be made by applying the same criteria as the thesis-based route, and work awarded distinction in this manner should be equivalent in scope and overall excellence to that of a thesis awarded distinction via Option 1.